Foolmaster6541/SN8-V1/README.md

 If you do use this in a video then you must leave a link in the description to this Github page.
 You can use it for private use, I don't mind!

+# Make sure to keep all the folders the same way they came, unless you have kOS experiance.

 Thanks to ElixerSpaceTech for some of the guidence in this script.